• Home

 • Coffee: Instant coffee or espresso powder is a secret ingredient that takes these muffins to the next level!
 It perfectly complements the chocolate in these muffins, so don’t skip it!
 You can find instant powder in the coffee aisle of most major grocery stores.

-• Butter: Unsalted butter provides moisture and fat which creates a tender muffin.
+• Butter: Unsalted butter lends moisture and fat which creates a tender muffin.
+Make sure you use room temperature, and not melted butter.

 • Sugar: Granulated sugar adds a touch of sweetness while also keeping the muffins light.